 More wind turbines and biomass in the south

 In a bid to incentivise wind expansion in (less windy) southern Germany, the new EEG introduces a “quota for the south” (15% of successful tenders have to come from the south between 2021-2023 and 20% as of 2024).
-A "quota for the south" (of 50%) also applies to tenders for biomass installations.
-The idea is to reduce the imbalance in generating capacity tilted towards the north of the country, which would have negative implications if north-south grid connections are not completed in time before nuclear power stations in the power-hungry south are shut down entirely at the end of 2022.
+A similar quota (of 50%) also applies to tenders for biomass installations.
+The idea is to reduce the imbalance in generating capacity tilted towards the north of the country, which would have negative implications if north-south grid connections are not completed in time before nuclear power stations in the power-hungry southern industry regions are shut down entirely at the end of 2022.

-In return, the law seeks to get rid of the so called “grid congestion zones”, areas (mostly in the North of Germany) where onshore wind expansion had to be smaller because a high input of more renewable power would have likely caused grid problems.
+In return, the law gets rid of the so called “grid congestion zones”, areas (mostly in the North of Germany) where onshore wind expansion had to be smaller because a high input of more renewable power would have likely caused grid problems.
 The ministry states that this instrument did not work “for several reasons”.

 Negative power prices